-Nine-year-old Alec Greven’s handwritten pamphlet How to Talk to Girls sold like cupcakes at his suburban Colorado school book fair last fall.
-In December, it became a New York Times best-selling book.
-Packed with newbie dating advice including, “If you like a girl, don’t be silly and goofy” and “Comb your hair; don’t wear sweats,” this pint-sized romance guru’s musings may get many parents wondering: “Is my tween old enough to date?”
+Alec Greven’s handwritten pamphlet How to Talk to Girls (written when he was 9) sold like cupcakes at his suburban Colorado school book fair back in 2011.
+That same year, it became a New York Times best-selling book.
+Packed with newbie dating advice including, “If you like a girl, don’t be silly and goofy” and “Comb your hair; don’t wear sweats,” this pint-sized romance guru’s musings has continually had many parents wondering: “Is my ‘tween old enough to date?”

-Stacey Eisenberg was totally unprepared when her son Ben, then 12, informed her he had a girlfriend.
-“I actually felt nauseous,” recalls the Montreal mom of four boys.
-“I asked what he meant, what he did with her; he didn’t want to talk about it.”
+Chantal was totally unprepared when her son Liam, then 11, informed her he had a girlfriend.
+“I actually felt ill,” recalls the Saskatchewan mom of five boys.
+“I asked what he meant, what he did with her.
+And—surprise!—he didn’t want to talk about it.”

-Three years later, Eisenberg spied her younger son, Jonah, 11, using deodorant.
+Three years later, Chantal spied her younger son, Josh, 10-and-a-half, using deodorant.
 “That’s how I found out about his girlfriend; he spent time with her at recess, holding hands.
-My second-youngest son Max is nine; he’s talked about wanting a girlfriend since he was five!”
+My second-youngest son Calem is nine; he’s been talking about wanting a girlfriend since he was six!”

-Two years ago, when Shelley Kogan’s* daughter Sabrina* was 10, boys started asking her out.
-“We went for a long drive,” recalls Kogan, a Montreal mom of three.
+Two years ago, when Melissa’s daughter Neven was 10, boys started asking her out.
+“We went for a long drive,” recalls Melissa, an Alberta mom of four.
 “I told her it was okay to have a boyfriend, but kissing was not appropriate at this age.”
-When Sabrina returned from camp that summer with a boyfriend, Kogan kept the lines of communication wide open.
-“I know some of her friends hold hands; some have had their first kiss,” says Kogan, who recently hosted a get-together at her home for Sabrina’s friends and their boyfriends.
+When Neven returned from camp that summer with a boyfriend, Melissa kept the lines of communication wide open.
+“I know some of her friends hold hands; some have had their first kiss,” says Melissa, who recently hosted a get-together at her home for Neven’s friends and their boyfriends.
 “They watched TV, played some board games, and that was it.”

-Dr. Swain warns that the more parents try to force their kids to divulge information, the more their tween is going to keep things secret.
-Taylor says girls call her son on the phone and contact him through Facebook, and she acknowledges how he feels about each of them, “because I think that if you suppress that, they’ll start doing stuff behind your back.”
+Dr. Swain warns that the more parents try to force their kids to divulge information, the more their ‘tween is going to keep things secret.
+Taylor says girls call her son on the phone and contact him through Instagram, and she acknowledges how he feels about each of them, “because I think that if you suppress that, they’ll start doing stuff behind your back.”

 “Be curious and attentive,” advises Dr. Swain.
 “Invite this boyfriend or girlfriend over; get to know who that person is.
 There’s an evolving sense of trust in parental supervision; the more parental interaction there is, the more secure kids are and the more comfortable parents will be.”